DataDog/dd-sdk-ios/Sources/DatadogExtensions/Alamofire/README.md

 # Datadog Integration for Alamofire

 `DatadogAlamofireExtension` enables `Alamofire.Session` auto instrumentation with Datadog SDK.
-It's a counterpart of `DDURLSessionDelegate` which we provide for native `URLSession` instrumentation.
+It's a counterpart of `DDURLSessionDelegate`, which is provided for native `URLSession` instrumentation.

-## Getting Started
+## Getting started

 ### CocoaPods

-To include the Datadog integration for [Alamofire][1] in your project, add the following to your `Podfile`.
+To include the Datadog integration for [Alamofire][1] in your project, add the following to your `Podfile`:
 ```ruby
 pod 'DatadogSDKAlamofireExtension'
 ```